The-RG-Archive/rockstargames.com-gta/README.md

 ## Notes
 These files are lost media and can not be added here:
-- gta_full.ra a copy of the full 60min soundtrack was hosted on an old website and it has not been archived
+The gta_full.ra is a recreation because the real file is lost media.
+We know that this file contained the full 60 Minute soundtrack so we found a copy of the soundtrack and renamed it.